 Type of Insulation

 Sleeping bags are filled with either down insulation or synthetic insulation.
 In general, down insulation (made from goose or duck plumage) is lighter and more packable, offering the best warmth to weight.
 Down isn't inherently water-resistant, but today, most is treated to make it hydrophobic.
 Down insulation is also very durable and will likely hold up to years of packing and unpacking it into a stuff sack.
-Trade-off: It tends to cost more than synthetic.
+Trade-off: It tends to cost more than synthetic, which is why there are no bags in this guide using down insulation.

 Note: If you opt for a down sleeping bag, be sure to check out the ethical practices of the company making your sleeping bag.
 These days, most outdoor brands have standards that protect the welfare of the animals, but it's a good idea to be informed.